 Individuals with international academic credentials will need to submit additional information for their applications to be complete.
 If you are an international student who requires an I-20 visa, you should submit your complete application six months prior to the start of the semester in which you wish to begin your studies.
-For fall 2014 admission consideration, applicants will need to have submitted a complete application before February 17, 2014.
+For fall 2015 admission consideration, applicants will need to submit a complete application before February 17, 2015.

 In addition to the application requirements, individuals with international credentials must also submit:

 1. TOEFL or IELTS scores

 The TOEFL, Test of English as a Foreign Language, or IELTS, International English Testing System, must be taken by applicants for whom English is not their first language.
 This is not required of any student who has a bachelor's or master's degree from an institution in an English-speaking country or a regionally accredited American four-year institution.
 International applicants are exempt from the TOEFL/IELTS requirement who have received a baccalaureate or a graduate degree from a college/university/institution in any of the following: Australia, Belize, British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Republic of Ireland, Liberia, New Zealand, Northern Ireland, Scotland, the United States, and Wales.

 - Penn State's Institution Code: 2660 (all Penn State locations)

 - Department Code: 02